aprilx246/ClubPenguin/README.md

    * The Veggie Villain
  * Puffle Rescue
  * Thin Ice

+# Cassie's Update - 19/09/23 - 2
+Me again!
+Just a quick update to say I figured out the Ice Fishing files so both classic and grey mode can now both be played from one game file!!!
+Simply select grey mode on the main menu to catch those elusive grey fish :DDD I hope you're as excited about that as I am, waddle on!

 # Cassie's Update - 19/09/23
 I have now finished working through all of the missions and have uploaded them, as far as I can tell there are no graphical glitches or load errors but if you find any be sure to let me know!